aryanjain18/WeeBinge/README.md

 ## Setup

 1. Clone the repository.
-2. Open the `index.html` file in your preferred web browser.
+2. Open the `mainpage.html` file in your preferred web browser.
-3. For server setup, navigate to the `server` directory and run `npm install`, followed by `npm start`.

 ## Usage